googleforgames/open-match-docs/site/content/en/docs/Tutorials/DefaultEvaluator/_index.md

 1. Your MatchProfiles completely partition the Ticket Pool and so you will never have collisions(the basic Matchmaker falls under this usage).
 The default Evaluator handles this scenario and you do not have to make any changes.
 2. Your MatchProfiles may use overlapping Ticket Pools - but each MatchFunction can simply generate a quality score for that Match based on certain game specific criteria (latency, mmr etc.).
 The default Evaluator can be used for this scenario by following instructions in this tutorial to add specific information needed for evaluation to the Match in your MatchFunction.
 3. You have complex evaluation logic that cannot be simplified to a score for a Match but rather involves actually comparing some details of the overlapping Matches.
 Open Match provides you with the ability to plug in your custom Evaluator to handle this case.
-See the [Tutorial for using a Custom Evaluator] for details.
+See the [tutorial for using a Custom Evaluator]({{< relref "../CustomEvaluator/_index.md" >}}) for details.

 ### Default Evaluator